Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 The dirt road carried on for miles through the forest.
 Even further on was THE TOWN, though new roads had since been built that connected to the freeway, leaving the gravel roads all but abandoned.

-Ricard slowed down as the forest grew sparser.

 "Up there, by the birches," Francis said, pointing to a pair of tall birch trees standing out against the oak surroundings.
 Next to them was a red mailbox and an, if possible, even more primitive dirt road leading further into the woods.

 Ricard leaned forward and steered the car down the forest path.
 Grass had grown over much of the roadway, and the tires crept slowly along the ground.
 Francis held his breath as he saw light ahead.